Love-and-Tolerance/Resource-Pack-Template/README.md

 # rp_template
-A template for a resourcepack cause why not
+A template for a version 5 resourcepack cause why not